Pankaj4502/Pankaj4502.github.io/README.md

 # Touch-Typing-test

-# Typing Speed Test

-I have developed this typing speed tester using HTML5, CSS, DOM and Javascript.
-The tester displays 40 words at a time according to the difficulty chosen by the user.
+I developed Touch-Typing-test using HTML5, CSS, DOM and Javascript.
+It also has option to change the difficulty accordign to user.